 Collection rate has increased since implementation of revenue enhancement strategy.
-Credit control staff were trained on the use of collections manager (system) as part of strengthen our own credit control strategies uThukela district municipality have approved an incentive to lessen the debt burden to all household consumers with arrears.
-The incentive is ongoing and we hereby call upon all customers to visit our offices for assistance and further clarity.
-The discount works as follows:
+Credit control staff were trained on the use of collections manager (system) as part of strengthen our own credit control strategies.

 The cash flow position of the municipality is prepared on a monthly basis and discussed in a task team meeting to analyse if the strategy is benefiting the municipality or not.